brightbox/docs.brightbox.com/content/reference/server-images.md

 The `virtual_size` is how big the Image is once uncompressed and written to your Server (so including the zeroes).

-An Image with a 2 gigabyte `disk_size` expands to the full `virtual_size` when used to build a server.

 This means that the [server type](/reference/glossary/#server_type) you choose for your server must have a disk at least as big as the `virtual_size` of your Image, or it will not fit.